irskep/thesis_papers/kegg_manual/manual.md

 Welcome to PathCase KEGG for iPad.
 Using this application, you can view metabolic pathways from [KEGG] stored in the PathCase database.
-Additional information about reactions is proved by the [ENZYME] enzyme nomenclature database.
+Additional information about reactions is provided by the [ENZYME] enzyme nomenclature database.

 [KEGG]: http://www.kegg.com/